qgis/QGIS-Documentation/source/user_manual/working_with_vector/query_builder.rst

    Query Builder |nix|

-The **Fields list** contains all attributes of the attribute table to be searched.
-To add an attribute to the SQL where clause field, double click its name in the Fields list.
+The **Fields list** contains all attribute columns of the attribute table to be searched.
+To add an attribute column to the SQL where clause field, double click its name in the Fields list.
 Generally you can use the various fields, values and operators to construct the query or you can just type it into the SQL box.

-The **Values list** lists the values of an attribute.
+The **Values list** lists the values of an attribute table.
 To list all possible values of an attribute, select the attribute in the Fields list and click the **[all]** button.
-To list all values of an attribute that are present in the sample table, select the attribute in the Fields list and click the **[Sample]** button.
+To list the first 25 unique values of an attribute column, select the attribute column in the Fields list and click the **[Sample]** button.
 To add a value to the SQL where clause field, double click its name in the Values list.